Former Nebraska head coach Mickey Joseph arrested for alleged domestic assault

 “I was made aware of the charges against Coach Joseph and given the nature of the allegations and based on University policy he has been placed on administrative leave," Alberts said.
 "We will have no additional comment at this time.”

-While Alberts said Monday that any decision regarding Joseph's status at NU would be solely up to Rhule, both Rhule and Alberts commended Joseph for how he had led the program for the past 11 weeks.
+While Alberts said Monday that any decision regarding Joseph's status at NU would be up to Rhule, both Alberts and the new coach commended Joseph for how he had led the program for the past 11 weeks.

-Rhule has made several decisions regarding the future of former assistants and the hiring of new ones, but he, as of Tuesday night, had not made a decision regarding Joseph's future with the program.
-It's unclear if Joseph, who remained on staff as a wide receivers coach, had met formally with Rhule to discuss staying on with the program before Joseph's arrest.
+Rhule has made several decisions regarding the future of former assistants and the hiring of new ones, but a source told the Journal Star that a decision on Joseph's future at Nebraska had not been sorted out prior to his arrest.

 Joseph, who played at Nebraska, was hired by former head coach Scott Frost in December 2021 to be Nebraska's associate head coach, receivers coach and passing game coordinator.
 After Frost was fired on Sept.
 11, Alberts promoted Joseph to be Nebraska's interim coach for the remainder of the season.